 General university requirements for master degree students include maintaining a minimum GPA of 3.00 and completing the minimum credit hours required for their program.
 All courses must be post baccalaureate credits, and all but 6 semester credits must be at the 600 level.
 Courses at the 100-300 level cannot be used in graduate programs.

 Courses at the 500 level earned at any University of Alaska campus or equivalent types of continuing education courses from any college or university may not be applied toward the degree program or be counted as an elective to complete the required number of credits.
 Non-catalog courses (i.e., 693 special topics) may be used in a graduate program with advisor approval.
 No more than 6 credits may be special topics.
 Specific course requirements for individual programs are listed in the official UAS catalog and in program bulletins.

 A student in good standing is one who maintains a B (3.00) average throughout his/her program.
 A grade of C (2.00) is the minimum passing grade in any course in the student’s program.

 Academic Probation and Program Removal

-A student remaining on academic probation for two enrolled semesters with be removed from the program.
-To continue to pursue a degree, the student must submit a new application for admission including an improvement/completion plan to be reviewed by both the program dean and the graduate dean and the application fee.
+A student remaining on academic probation for two enrolled semesters will be removed from the program.
+To continue to pursue a degree, the student must submit a new application for admission, pay the application fee, and include an improvement/completion plan which will be reviewed by both the program dean and the graduate dean.